speechbrain/speechbrain/recipes/Switchboard/ASR/CTC/README.md

 # Switchboard ASR with CTC models

-This folder contains the scripts to train a wav2vec based system using Switchboard.
+This folder contains the scripts to train a wav2vec2-based system on the Switchboard dataset.

 You can download the Switchboard data at https://catalog.ldc.upenn.edu/LDC97S62.